cljoly/.github/CONTRIBUTING.md

 This is the DCO used by the Linux kernel and Git projects.

-When a Signed-off-by line is *not* present, we are relying on any provisions of the project’s license.
+When a `Signed-off-by` trailer is *not* present, we are relying on any provisions of the project’s license.
 In addition, if the contribution was submitted through GitHub, the GitHub Terms of Service apply, in particular [Section D.6][gh-terms-d6] ([archived version][gh-terms-d6-archive]).